feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 ### Prevent repeated login attempts with Fail2Ban

-[Fail2Ban](http://www.fail2ban.org/) is a security tool to prevent dictionary attacks.
+[Fail2Ban](http://www.fail2ban.org/) is a security tool to prevent repeated failed login attempts from attackers.
 It works by monitoring important services (like SSH) and blocking IP addresses which appear to be malicious (i.e. they are failing too many login attempts because they are guessing passwords).

 Install Fail2Ban: